 Earning a graduate certificate keeps you competitive and can help you transition to a higher position that requires advanced knowledge in the practice of public policy.

 Not all public policy majors work for the government.
 As the public policy degree program offers a strong foundation in research, social sciences, and the humanities, public policy professionals may also take on roles in other fields.

 Source; On Think Tanks

 The career path of the public policy professional cuts across public, private, for-profit, and non-profit sectors.
+For instance, graduates of a public policy program can work with companies in creating a sustainable work-from-home policy.
 If you are the type of person who is constantly searching for solutions and desires to work on something that will have a significant impact on society, then this just might be the career path that you are looking for.